helloncanella/useAppState/README.md

 }
 ```

 Observe the use of variables.
-With this strategy, we are able to differentiate the A's and B's state.
+With this strategy, we can differentiate the A's and B's state.

 ## Updating cached network's data

 The previous examples focused on the manipulation of data tagged by directive `@client`.
-However, `useAppState` can be used to manipulate any kind of data stored in the cache, including what is fetched from the server or any other external source.
+However, `useAppState` can be used to manipulate any data stored in the cache, including what is fetched from the server or any other external source.

 ### Example: update a list